Extia/pr-analyzer/README.md

 - Copy one content of `code content for browser execution`, see above :arrow_double_up:
 - Create a bookmark
 - Paste content into the URL field
-- Go in a pull request on the files changed
+- Go in a pull request on the `files changed` or similar section
 - Click on the bookmark => you will see the highlights on the code